0xlgtm/0xlgtm.com/content/_index.md

 Hi there 🖐️

-My name is Simon but some of you may recognize me as 0xlgtm.
+My name is Simon.

-Most of the time, you can find me trying to poke holes at vulnerable protocols.
-I also enjoy [writing](https://0xlgtm.com/blog/), sharing my learnings and helping others.
+I learn, I write and I (will soon) build.

-I am actively looking for new and interesting opportunities.
-Feel free to reach out on [twitter](https://twitter.com/0xlgtm) if you are interested in engaging my services.
+Reach out on twitter if you want to contact me.